Long-term Hydrodynamic Simulations on the Planetesimals Trapped in the First-order Mean Motion Resonances: Evolution of Surface Density over Viscous Time

-In Figure \ref{fig:dens_evo}, we plot the azimuthally-averaged surface density at different simulation time for the Earth and Neptune cases presented in Figures \ref{fig:earth_case} and \ref{fig:neptune_case}.
-Within one viscous time, the density in the inner disk are smoothed out and becomes flatter.
-For the outer disk, the gas are accumulated outside the planet ($r = 1$), and the density profile near the nominal resonance locations also becomes flatter.
+In Figure \ref{fig:dens_evo}, we plot the azimuthally averaged surface density at different simulation times for the Earth and Neptune cases presented in Figures \ref{fig:earth_case} and \ref{fig:neptune_case}.
+Within one viscous time, the density in the inner disk is smoothed out and becomes flatter.
+For the outer disk, the gases are accumulated outside the planet ($r = 1$), and the density profile near the nominal resonance locations also becomes flatter.

 After one viscous time, the disk profile stops evolving.
 We think this is caused by the damping boundary condition used in this study.
 The damping boundary condition is employed to reduce the reflecting wave near the boundary by recovering the cells near the boundary to the initial state.
-On the other hand, it also serves as there are additional mass sources near the outer boundary, which replenishes the mass loss due to accretion processes and could halt the further viscous evolution due to mass loss.
+In other words, it also serves as if there are additional mass sources near the outer boundary, which replenish the mass loss due to accretion processes and could halt the further viscous evolution due to mass loss.

 However, the change in the density slope does not significantly reduce the theoretical value of equilibrium eccentricity (see Figure \ref{fig:numerical_Adachi}).
 In the Neptune case, we find the small equilibrium eccentricity can not be explained by the theoretical values even using the final density slope.